Potential enlargement of the European Union: French overseas departments and collectivities

 The territories of French Guiana, Guadeloupe, Martinique, Mayotte and Réunion are overseas departments of France and at the same time mono-departmental overseas regions.
 According to the EC treaty (article 299 2), all of these departments are outermost regions (OMR) of the EU—hence provisions of the EC treaty apply there while derogations are allowed.
 The status of the Overseas collectivity of Saint-Martin is also defined as OMR by the Treaty of Lisbon.
-New Caledonia and the overseas collectivities of French Polynesia, Saint-Barthelemy, Saint Pierre and Miquelon, and Wallis and Futuna are Overseas Countries and Territories of the EU.
+New Caledonia and the overseas collectivities of French Polynesia, Saint-Barthélemy, Saint Pierre and Miquelon, and Wallis and Futuna are Overseas Countries and Territories of the EU.

 New Caledonia

 New Caledonia is an overseas part of France with its own unique status under the French Constitution, which is distinct from that of overseas departments and collectivities.
 It is defined as an "overseas country of France" under the 1998 Nouméa Accord, and enjoys a high degree of self-government.
 Currently, in regard to the EU, it is one of the Overseas Countries and Territories (OCT).

 As a result of the Nouméa Accord, New Caledonians voted in three consecutive independence referendums in 2018, 2020, and 2021.
 The referendums were to determine whether the territory would remain a part of the French Republic as a "sui generis collectivity", or whether it would become an independent state.
 The accords also specify a gradual devolution of powers to the local New Caledonian assembly.
-The results of all three referendums determined that New Caledonia would remain a part of the French Republic.
+The results of all three referendums, which were contested by pro-independence parties, determined that New Caledonia would remain a part of the French Republic.